AmosEgel/smuthi/docs/examples/four_particles_in_slab/discussion.rst

    :scale: 60%
    :align: center

-The agreement between Smuthi and Comsol is good.
-We have reason to believe that it is not constrained by Smuthi's accuracy, but rather by the accuracy of the FEM results which show fluctuations in a similar order of magnitude as the deviations between the results when varying the simulation size - possibly due to residual reflections from the "perfectly matched layers".
+The agreement between Smuthi (lines) and Comsol (symbols) is good, both for the real part(blue) and the imaginary part (red) of the field.
+We have reason to believe that it is not constrained by Smuthi's accuracy, but rather by the accuracy of the FEM results which show fluctuations in a similar order of magnitude as the deviations between the results when varying the simulation volume size - possibly due to residual reflections from the "perfectly matched layers".

 In the following, the field along a probing plane through the top layer is